-Find OracleHOME NAMETNSListener in the list and verify that it has a status of Started.
+3. Navigate to OracleHOME\NAMETNSListener in the list and verify that it has a status of Started.
 If it does not, select it and click Start.

 To start Oracle services from the command prompt:

 Enter the following command to start an Oracle service at the command prompt: